yugokato/pytest-data-loader/README.md

 │   └── test_something_else.py
 └── test_something.py
 ```
-The plugin searches for a `data` directory relative to the test file to locate data files.
+The plugin searches for a data directory (default name: `data`) that contains the specified file or directory.

 ### 1. Load file data — `@load`
 `@load` is a file loader that loads the file content and passes it to the test function.